anonymous-xl/eduner/README.md

 ## Update plan

-EduNER dataset project is a long-term plan, we expect the dataset to cover more languages and disciplines in higher education.
+To a long-term plan, EduNER dataset project, we expect the dataset to cover more languages and disciplines in higher education.
 Although this goal is not achieved in a short duration, the dataset will expand to one or two disciplines and will acquire a bigger scale dataset that can be used for teaching or learning contexts.

 - *Pedagogic Psychology* discipline will be added in the future.
 - *Policy, Conference* related corpus will be added in the future.